-We will robustly record any low-level concerns that may not reach the above thresholds.
+We will robustly record any low-level concerns that do not reach the above thresholds.
 We promote a culture of openness and provide a robust structure to handling concerns about behaviour however low level.
 Sharing of low-level concerns by staff to the headteacher will be viewed as a neutral act.

 These records will be kept in a central low level concerns file including the details of the concern, the context and the action taken.
-These records will be reviewed by the headteacher so that patterns can be identified, and a record of these reviews will be made.
+These records will be reviewed by so that patterns can be identified, and a record of these reviews will be made.
 Records will be kept until the person leaves our employment.
+Records are kept by the Headteacher.